 The Group has in place, financial authorisation limits for matters such as operating and capital expenditure, credit lines and acquisition and disposal of assets and investments, which require the approval of the Board.

-In addition, SPH has in place a SPH Code of Ethics which sets out the framework and policies governing its employees’ conduct, including those relating to anti-bribery, anti-corruption, anti-money laundering, counterfinancing of terrorism, environmental protection, ethical procurement, fraud risk management, harassment and discrimination, conflict of interest and whistleblowing.
+In addition, SPH has in place a SPH Code of Ethics which sets out the framework and policies governing the conduct of the directors, employees and key stakeholders in SPH Group.
+These policies cover matters relating to anti-bribery, anticorruption, anti-money laundering, counter-financing of terrorism, environmental protection, ethical procurement, fraud risk management, harassment and discrimination, anti-trust, protection of intellectual property rights, cybersecurity, conflict of interest and whistleblowing.

-To assist the Board in their duties and to ensure that specific issues are subject to in-depth and timely review, certain functions have been delegated to various Board Committees, which would submit its recommendations or decisions to the Board.
+To assist the Board in their duties and to ensure that specific issues are subject to in-depth and timely review, certain functions have been delegated to various Board Committees.
 The Board Committees constituted by the Board are the Executive Committee (“EC”), Audit Committee (“AC”), Remuneration Committee (“RC”), Nominating Committee (“NC”) and Board Risk Committee (“BRC”).
 Each of these Board Committees has its own terms of reference.

-The EC comprises Dr Lee Boon Yang (Chairman), Mr Bahren Shaari, Mr Quek See Tiat and Mr Ng Yat Chung.
+The EC comprises Dr Lee Boon Yang (Chairman), Mr Bahren Shaari, Mr Quek See Tiat, Ms Tracey Woon and Mr Ng Yat Chung.

 Details of other Board Committees are as set out below:

 The Board meets at least on a quarterly basis and as warranted by particular circumstances.
-The Board met eight times in the financial year ended 31 August 2019 (“FY2019”), of which four were the regular quarterly meetings and four were meetings to discuss other important and strategic matters.
+The Board met six times in the financial year ended 31 August 2020 (“FY2020”), of which four were the regular quarterly meetings and two were meetings to discuss other important and strategic matters.
 A Director who is unable to attend any meeting in person may participate via tele-conference.
-The attendance of the Directors at meetings of the Board and Board Committees, and the frequency of such meetings, is disclosed on page 116.
+The attendance of the Directors at meetings of the Board and Board Committees, and the frequency of such meetings, is disclosed on page 132.
 A Director who fails to attend three Board meetings consecutively, without good reason, will not be nominated by the NC for re-appointment and will be deemed to have resigned.